ceejbot/quaestor/README.md

 ## TODO

-* Make the tool more forgiving about trailing slashes on CONSUL_HTTP_ADDR.
+* Make the tool more forgiving about trailing slashes on `CONSUL_HTTP_ADDR`.
 * Better usage examples and help text.
+* `--quiet` command-line switch, with `-q` as shorter alias.

 Stretch goals:

 * `quaestor mirror <dburl>` - mirror the contents of an existing consul
+* Pull http layer out of display layer to make a json output mode easier if needed.

 ## LICENSE